KuroganeToyama/blog/src/content/blog/2025-07-28-animusic-club.md

 And it actually happened. **It.
 Actually.
 Happened**.
 Whether they went with my request or it was just a coincidence, **it actually happened**.

 During the concert yesterday, they performed the Madoka Magica medley.
 They chose the best tracks of the series and made the best out of them.
-Their perforamce was so mesmerizing, I was completely lost in my own world for the entire duration of the performance.
+Their performance was so mesmerizing, I was completely lost in my own world for the entire duration of the performance.

 Aaaaand I decided to make another music request, because I got greedy.
 This time, I asked for Steins;Gate.
 We shall see how this goes.